b-b3rn4rd/docker-concepts/README.md

 * What *actually* Docker is and it's architecture?
 * How Docker images, layers and containers working together?
+* What is `--privileged` more and rootless containers ?
 * Docker networking and DNS (TBA)

 ### What actually Docker is and it's architecture?